gvwilson/sdxpy/src/pack/index.md

 and that's exactly what we need.
 To start,
-let's import a few things from the `z3` module and then create three [%i "Boolean value" %]Boolean variables[%/i%]:
+let's import a few things from the `z3` module and then create three [%g boolean_value "Boolean variables" %]:

 [% inc file="z3_setup.py" %]